friendly-telegram/friendly-telegram.github.io/translation.md

 11. Create a Telegram channel.
 Name it however you want
 12. Upload the file you downloaded to this channel.
 You **must** put a caption of `#ftgtrnsl1` on the file.
 13. Find the ID of the channel by typing `.exec message.edit(str(message.to_id))`
-14. In your saved messages, or a testing group, type `.add
+14. In your saved messages, or a testing group, type `.addtrnsl <channel ID>`
+15. Type .restart to apply the changes!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2ODk1OTYyNCwtMTA2NDkwMTA4XX0=
+eyJoaXN0b3J5IjpbLTcxMjAwNzc3MiwtMTA2NDkwMTA4XX0=
 -->